One

 Written by Brian May

-Instrumental of the single edit.
-No click
+Instrumental of the Video Version.
+No click track.

-Live Forever (Freddie Vocal Version) 4:57
+Who Wants To Live Forever (Freddie Vocal Version) 4:57

 Written by Brian May